FloBeni/2024-GTDrift/README.md

         -   In the subdirectories 'phylogeny' are stored the outputs of the pipeline, the alignment used to inferred the phylogeny, the RAxML-NG log and the phylogenetic trees.

-        -   In the subdirectories 'dnds' are stored the output of the pipeline, the alignment on which was estimated the dN/dS.
+        -   In the subdirectories 'dnds' are stored the output of the pipeline, the alignments on which was estimated the dN/dS.

     -   The directory labeled 'life_history_traits' contains all analyses pertaining to the collect of life history traits body length, body weight and longevity of each species.